fgeorgatos/HPCBIOS/HPCBIOS_06-01.rst

 Guidelines:

-- This policy MUST provide the default implementation for LINPACK/BLAS functions
+- This policy MUST provide for the default/prefered implementation for LINPACK/BLAS functions
-- Notification MUST be sent to the system's helpdesk announcing the new version and describing how to access it and use it
+- Notification MUST be sent via the system's helpdesk, announcing the new version and describing how to access it and use it
 - The helpdesk MUST be given a minimum of 2 weeks notice when the new version becomes the default version
 - It is the responsibility of the individual sites to notify their users of any changes